I Spy with My Little Eye: Analysis and Detection of Spying Browser Extensions: Conclusion

-\subsubsectitle{(3) Popular Developers and their Spying Extensions} In this section we present details of spying extensions by top developers (by number of users).
-Spying extensions by top eight developers have more than 1.5 million users.
+\subsubsectitle{(3) Popular Developers and their Spying Extensions} Spying extensions by top eight developers (by number of users) have more than 1.5 million users.
 More details about these extensions, and the information stolen is given in Table~\ref{tab:topdevext}.

-\subsubsectitle{(4) Generating workload for input to RNN} For each extension, we pick a set of 4 websites (from Top 10 Alexa websites) and perform all browser actions in a controlled environment with that extension running in the background.
-In addition, we login to all the social media and email accounts using dummy accounts to increase chances of triggering any malicious activity by an extension.
-As a result of the dynamic run of the extension, we capture the network log and the API call log generated.
+\subsubsectitle{(4) Generating workload for input to RNN} For each extension, we pick a set of 4 websites (from Top 10 Alexa websites) and perform all browser actions in a controlled environment with the extension running in the background.
+Our workload also includes social media and email sites.
+We login to these social media and email sites using dummy accounts to increase chances of triggering any malicious activity by an extension.
+As a result of the dynamic run of the extension, we capture the network, and API call logs generated.
 We then extract the sequence of API calls from the API call log of each extension.
 To boost the data for training our classifiers, we repeat this experiment thrice for each extension with a different set of 4 websites each time, hence generating 3 set of sequences for each extension.
 As a result, we obtain 621 sequences (for 207 extensions) labeled as spying; and 9,315 sequences (for 3,105 extensions) labeled as benign.

 \subsubsectitle{(5) In-the-Wild Study - Newly Found Spying Extensions} Our trained model when applied to the entire Chrome Web Store finds more spying extensions.
-Here we give details of some of these newly found spying extensions in Table~\ref{tab:falsepos}.
+Here we give details of top 10 (based on number of users) newly found spying extensions in Table~\ref{tab:falsepos}.